 Even postal mail compares poorly to SMS for sending PINs.
 The production and mailing costs of sending a letter are far higher than sending a text.
 Letters with sensitive financial information can be intercepted and used to commit identity theft.
 Many financial institutions are exploring using SMS-based PIN delivery for bank and credit cards.
 Beyond pure cost savings (printing and postage) expediting the delivery of credit card PIN codes to your customers means they can start spending money faster.

 Make life easier with two-factor authentication over SMS: Smart, practical, and secure

 There is a new site hack or breach every week it seems.
 In almost every case, the damage done could have been mitigated if users were using 2FA to secure their accounts.
-While a year ago, many consumers were confused by 2FA, times are changing.
+Not long ago, consumers were confused about 2FA, but times are changing.
 Stronger authentication and security is a must-have for business critical services.
 The only question that remains is how to deliver the one-time passwords required for 2FA.
 From apps to physical devices, there are a number of ways to send an OTP, while only SMS provides near universal coverage and compatibility.